Markus Enenkel, PhD

 West Africa Food System Resilience Program

-In collaboration with ECOWAS, the Economic Community of West African States, we're exploring ways to strengthen the Regional Food Security Reserve.
-The aim is to have both the financial resources and actual food resources ready for severe food insecurity events.
+In collaboration with Economic Community of West African States, we're exploring ways to strengthen the Regional Food Security Reserve.
+The aim is to have both the financial resources and actual food resources ready for regional emergencies.

 Global Drought Monitoring and Risk/Resilience Assessments

 We're working with the Global Alliance on Food Security to embed advanced climate information into food security forecasts.
-The drought risk and resilience assessment methodology is currently being rolled out in Latin America.
+The drought risk and resilience assessment methodology is currently being rolled out in Latin America and Asia.

-We're currently exploring the added value of different LLM-based methods to automatically find, contextualize, and summarize drought-related information to benchmark them against human-generated global drought reports.
+We're currently exploring the added value of different advanced (e.g., LLM-based) methods to automatically crawl, contextualize, and summarize drought-related information, benchmarking it against human-generated multi-sectoral drought reports.

 MERGE Initiative

-Funded by the Rockefeller foundation, MERGE aims to harmonize and global disaster data and make them accessible to the public, researchers, and decision-makers.
+Funded by the Rockefeller Foundation, MERGE will automatically harmonize global disaster data and make it accessible to the public, researchers, and decision-makers.

 Research & Publications